lanadelrea/Katmon/README.md

 ```
 git clone https://github.com/lanadelrea/Katmon
 ```
 2) There seems to be a persistent `permision denied error` when running the pipeline.
 [According to the internet](https://github.com/orgs/community/discussions/26239), it's because I wrote the scripts on Windows locally.
-In the meantime for the pipeline scripts to work, kindly do `chmod -R 777 Katmon` before running the pipeline.
+For the pipeline scripts to work in the meantime, kindly do `chmod -R 777 Katmon` before running the pipeline.
 Doing my best to solve this, please 🐻 with me.
 TY.

 3) Navigate to the directory where `Katmon` is downloaded.
 Run the pipeline by indicating the path to the input and output folders.
 The input directory should contain FASTA, FASTQ, BAM, and BAM index files.